DeLTa-X-Tunisia/SmaRTC/README.md

 ---

 **SmaRTC** is a production-ready, fully containerized WebRTC platform that brings the power of real-time video and audio communication to your fingertips.
 Built with .NET 9, SignalR, and a touch of retro charm, it's the platform that bridges cutting-edge tech with a nostalgic nod to simpler times.

+**✨ New in v2.0:** Deploy 1M+ concurrent users with P2P mesh networking at near-zero cost!

 Whether you're building a video conferencing app, a collaborative workspace, or just want to flex your WebRTC muscles, SmaRTC has you covered.